If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 Visit Tybee Island Beach

-Pack your swimsuit and head to Tybee Island Beach while you’re in Savannah.
-When looking for things to do in Savannah, don’t forget to plan a day to relax!
+Pack your swimsuit and head to Tybee Island Beach when you visit.
+When looking for things to do near Savannah, don’t forget to plan a day to relax!

 Tybee Island is perfect for that with a five-mile stretch of beautiful beaches.
-It’s about a 20-minute drive from downtown Savannah.
+It’s about a 20-minute drive from downtown.

 This beach town has many quaint seafood restaurants, shops, and cafes.